mrpowers-io/spark-style-guide/README.md

 Use the [spark-testing-base](https://github.com/holdenk/spark-testing-base) library for writing tests with Spark.

+Instance methods should be preceded with a pound sign (e.g. `#and`) and static methods should be preceded with a period (e.g. `.standardizeName`) in the `describe` block.
+This follows [Ruby testing conventions](http://betterspecs.org/#describe).

-Test the `#and` instance method defined in the [functions class](https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/sql/functions.html) as follows:
+Here is an example of a test for the `#and` instance method defined in the [functions class](https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/sql/functions.html) as follows:

 ```scala
 class FunctionsSpec extends FunSpec with DataFrameSuiteBase {